archit120/archit120/README.md

 ### Present

 Currently I'm working on bridging OpenCV and Julia.
-This is my return to software development after a long break and I'm seriosuly enjoying the owrk aswell as community involvement in open source work.
+This is my return to software development after a long break and I'm seriosuly enjoying the work aswell as community involvement in open source work.

 Apart from that I'm also working on some projects related to Aerial Robots and RL.
 Very excited about the things to come.